Reversal Ordered

 Orange County Fire Authority: When Fire Chiefs Choose Transparency

-In 2019, Orange County Fire Authority Chief Brian Fennessy made a decision that set an important precedent: he ordered the decryption of more than 1,500 fire department radios after public backlash during wildfire season.
-His reasoning was clear - the public's ability to stay informed during emergencies trumped operational security concerns.
+In 2019, Orange County Fire Authority Chief Brian Fennessy ordered the decryption of more than 1,500 fire department radios after public backlash during wildfire season.
+The public's ability to stay informed during emergencies, he said, came before operational security concerns.

 Key Facts at a Glance